In 2023, an estimated 21.6 million people in Yemen will need humanitarian assistance.

 As in the Horn of Africa, which is also experiencing protracted conflict and severe drought, a two-track approach that addresses the immediate humanitarian needs of people in Yemen while investing in longer-term programs that strengthen resilience is needed.

-The 2023 HRP outlines the Food Security and Agriculture Cluster’s objectives, included below, which align with the two-track approach.
-To achieve these objectives, the Cluster requires $2.2 billion to reach 14.8 million people.
+The 2024 Humanitarian Response Plan (HRP) outlines the Food Security and Agriculture Cluster’s objectives, included below, which align with the two-track approach.
+To achieve these objectives, the Cluster requires $1.36 billion to reach 12.8 million people.

-- Increase availability and access to secure, safe and lifesaving food for the most vulnerable households through the provision of emergency assistance.
+• Increase availability and access to secure, safe and lifesaving food for the most vulnerable households through emergency assistance.

 Health

 Funding for direct medical care is badly needed, particularly to support those experiencing cholera and other transmissible diseases.
+Support for improving access to health services to support improved vaccination rates is also needed.
 Many people are also suffering from the medical side effects of malnutrition, requiring additional care because of insufficient food supplies.

 One of the underlying drivers of malnutrition is the lack of access to WASH and health services.
 Improving access to safe water and sanitation will have a multiplying impact on food security and health.
-Distribution of medical supplies, restoring health infrastructure, supporting vaccine deployment and continued investment in community health workers are other opportunities for funders.
+Distribution of medical supplies, health infrastructure restoration, vaccine deployment support and continued investment in community health workers are other opportunities for funders.

 Livelihoods

 Support for livelihood development will provide some of the best return on investment.
-When people are given the opportunity to support themselves, they have some financial stability which in turn allows them to have sustained access to healthy food, housing and to re-invest into their communities.
+When people are given the opportunity to support themselves, they have some financial stability, which in turn allows them to have sustained access to healthy food and housing and to re-invest in their communities.

 Increasing the number of people who are self-sufficient or even produce extra resources will reduce the number of people reliant on international aid.
 Improving livelihoods also allows families and communities to start their recovery from prolonged shocks, meet immediate and longer-term needs, and promote resilience to future shocks, including disasters.